simeononsecurity/docker-ffmpeg-mp4-folder/README.md

 - Installs `ffmpeg` and other necessary dependencies.
 - Uses `stream_videos.sh` script as the entrypoint to stream MP4 files to Twitch, YouTube, and Kick (or similar platforms) using `ffmpeg`.

-## Notes

-- Ensure all stream keys and URLs are kept confidential and secure.
-- The Kick platform streaming options can be used to stream to any RTMP(S) server.
-Specify the kick stream url and kick stream key with whatever you feel like.
 ## License

 This Dockerfile is licensed under the [MIT License](LICENSE).